5 Best Practices for Project Commissioning

 During the project commissioning process, one wrong step can result in client losses, regulatory issues and legal problems.

-Ideally, the project owners should engage the commissioning firm before the design and operation phase.
-This way, the commissioning engineer acts as an intermediary between the design and contracting teams to ensure adherence to the Owner's Project Requirements (OPR).
+The most effective approach is to engage the commissioning firm before the design and construction phases begin.
+Early involvement allows the commissioning engineer to act as a liaison between the design team and contractors, helping to ensure all work aligns with the Owner's Project Requirements (OPR) from the outset.

 Check out FTQ360's Commissioning Demo: